Mehdilotfi7/Mica/docs/src/loss_function.md

 ---

-## Using a Custom Loss Function in Mocha
+## Using a Custom Loss Function in Mica

 To apply your custom loss during changepoint detection: